Chapter Seven: The Thought of Marriage

 With that, she turned away.

-At least she knew where she was going, so she wouldn't make a fool of herself leaving his side.
+At least she knew where she was going, so she wouldn't make a fool of herself in denying his escort.

-Andrew had likely gone to see his mother as well.
-He'd had summons to see her before they'd gone.
+Andrew had likely gone to see his mother at the same time.
+He'd had a request to see her before they'd left.

 Soon Amelia stood in front of the door, ready to knock before Jed's voice beckoned her inside.
-She was far from eager to enter, for fear she would be reprimanded.
-It took an eternity for her to move her feet to the chair and eventually sit down across the desk from the closest thing to family she had then.
+She was far from eager to enter.
+This was just one more reprimand waiting to happen.
+What would it be about this time?
+It took an eternity for her to open the door and move her feet to the chair, eventually sitting down across the desk from the closest thing to family she had these days.